Uganda Gorillas & Chimpanzee Habituation Safari – 5 Days

 - The opportunity to accompany the researchers through areas of the park normally off-limits to tourists

-- Spending 4 hours with a family of semi-habituated Mountain Gorillas and another 4 hours with a family of Golden monkeys and enjoying the thrilling moments of watching them as they respond to simulation of researchers in the process of making them get used to the presence of humans.
+- Spending 4 hours with a family of semi-habituated Mountain Gorillas and another 4 hours with a family of Golden monkeys and enjoying the thrilling moments of watching them as they respond to the simulation of researchers in the process of making them get used to the presence of humans.

 - Gaining insights into the habits, behaviour, security consciousness and survival mechanisms of these highly social creatures that have a lot in common with human beings